wdporter/i-am-that-vuepress/1-the-sense-of-i-am/readme.md

 ---
 # 1. The Sense of ‘I Am’

+>On waking up the experience runs: “I am — the body — in the world”.
+It may appear to arise in succession but in fact it is all simultaneous, a single idea of having a body in a world.
+Can there be the sense of ‘I am’ without being somebody or other?

 **Questioner:** It is a matter of daily experience that on waking up the world suddenly appears.
 Where does it come from?

 **Maharaj:** Before anything can come into being there must be somebody to whom it comes.
 All appearance and disappearance presupposes a change against some changeless background.